PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 Example 2.
 Add a tax parameter to the Tax Calculator: A floor rate for the charitable deduction
 ------------------------------------------------------------------------------------------------

 Some changes to the Tax Calculator require edits to the code in more than one place and in more than one file.
-In this example, we show how to add a tax parameter, a floor rate for the charitable deduction, to the calculator.
+In this example, we show how to add a tax parameter - a floor rate for the charitable deduction - to the calculator.

 ..
 **1. Open the tax parameters file.**